-- 100% of the original amount of cover; or - £1,400 per month; or - If your pay increases due to a promotion or new job, the percentage increase in your monthly earnings; or - If your rent increases due to the above, the amount of increase in rent.
+- 100% of the original amount of cover; or - £200,000; or - If your pay increases due to a promotion or new job, the original amount of cover multiplied by the percentage increase in your earnings; or - If your mortgage increases due to moving house or undertaking major home improvements, the amount of increase in the mortgage.

 You can apply to increase your cover multiple times.
-However, the total amount you can increase your cover by can't be more than the lower of £1,400 per month or 100% of the original cover amount, across all changes applied.
+However, the total amount you can increase your cover by can't be more than the lower of £200,000 or 100% of the original cover amount, across all changes applied.